-Achromatic optics are optical devices or setups which have been optimized such that chromatic aberrations are minimized.
+Achromatic optics are optical devices or setups which have been optimized such that chromatic aberrations are minimized, such that they can be used in a wide range of wavelengths.
 Most frequently, this refers to optical lenses or objectives, which are essentially combinations of several lenses.
 Achromatic optical lenses are often just called achromats.
 The property of being achromatic (essentially insensitive to wavelength changes) is called achromatism.
 Achromatic optics, in particular doublet and triplet achromatic lenses, have been invented and used already in the eighteenth century.

 As the article on chromatic aberrations explains, frequently used parameters are based on refractive index values at certain reference wavelengths.
 From these, one calculates Abbe numbers such as VD or Vd, which then appear in various formulas for calculating the strength of chromatic aberrations.
 Such equations allow one to calculate parameter combinations (e.g., concerning used materials, curvature radii and spacings between optical elements) for which the axial and/or transverse chromatic aberrations vanish, typically at two or three different wavelengths.